Frequently Asked Questions

 To withdraw funds on the grounds of “attaining 60 years of age and not engaging in any paid activities”, you may use this reason to apply for early withdrawal of funds but only once between the age of 60 and 65.

-He or she may submit the application, either in person or through a representative, to Social Security Fund’s St. Lazarus Parish Field Office, Macao Government Services Centre, Macao Government Services Centre in Islands and four Public Services Centres under Municipal Affairs Bureau, or use a self-service machine to apply for fund withdrawal.
+The account owner may submit the application, either in person or through a representative, to Social Security Fund’s St. Lazarus Parish Field Office, Macao Government Services Centre, Macao Government Services Centre in Islands, or the Municipal Affairs Bureau’s Public Services Centres.
+He or she may also use a self-service machine, or log in to the “Macao One Account” mobile app / online platform to apply for fund withdrawal.

 Yes.
 However, since the fund withdrawal involves more than one sub-account, you may need to indicate in the dedicated form the order of settlement of each sub-account.